mikke89/RmlUiDoc/pages/rcss/visual_effects.md

 : The element is never clipped (except by the context).

 `always`{:.value}
 : The element always clips, forcing all descendant elements to clip to this element's client area.
-This can be useful in some cases where elements are not automatically clipped even when set to eg. `overflow: hidden`{:.prop}, such as with absolutely positioned or transformed child elements.
+This can be useful in some cases where elements are not automatically clipped even when set to e.g. `overflow: hidden`{:.prop}, such as with absolutely positioned or transformed child elements.

 `<number>`{:.value}
 : The element is subjected to the clipping regions of its ancestors, except it skips the closest `<number>`{:.value} ancestors that could have put in place a clipping region (ie, those ancestors with an `overflow-x`{:.prop} or `overflow-y`{:.prop} other than `visible`{:.value}).
 The number must be in the range `[1, 127]`{:.value}.